Vyral/base-template/_posts/2018-09-14-do-you-want-to-own-the-historic-poulsen-house.md

 Everyone who has crossed the Ross Island Bridge has seen this home's three-story turret balcony overlooking Portland.
 Built in 1892 by lumber tycoon Johan Paulsen, the home continues to stand proud after having been restored to its original glory with some much-needed updates mixed in as well.

-**This 5,000-square-foot home has eight bedrooms and has been zoned commercially,** which means that it can be used for either business or residential uses.

 {% include pullquote.html %}

 As can be seen in the video, the woodwork is gorgeous with a carved oak fireplace and hardwood floors throughout.